max-schaefer/commonplace-book/learning-from-our-elder-brothers.md

 **Jonathan Livi's [Parashah Podcast](https://open.spotify.com/show/45srXeZZgZKHAomOmpIkmh?si=0405a8b93eb24591)**: recordings of live classes on the weekly Torah portion and the corresponding Haftarot, with lots of attention paid to the details of the Hebrew text.
 The episodes are longer (20-30 minutes for weekday classes, 60-90 minutes on Sundays) and include a lot of audience interaction.
 Less academic in style than Alex Israel's podcast.
 Livi is unfortunately given to lengthy ill-informed diatribes on historical, cultural and political topics, but there are enough nuggets to make it worth bearing with the noise.
 I find his approach to Midrash particularly interesting: he neither dismisses it as useless legend nor takes it as literal truth, but rather seeks to interpret it as an indirect comment on the text pointing out connections and subtleties that might otherwise be missed.

+**Levi Avtzon's [Daily Tanach](https://open.spotify.com/show/4zyiplVj4IX9mT34gFqioE?si=g-ZDNj57SKSu1E-dSfezOg)**: fairly straightforward high-level read-through of the Tanakh with a bit of commentary, about 10 minutes per episode.
+Freely mixes in Midrashic material.

-Both podcasts are squarely aimed at a Jewish audience and make frequent use of Hebrew terms and concepts; the attached [Hebrew cheatsheet](hebrew-cheatsheet.md) may be helpful.
+All three podcasts are squarely aimed at a Jewish audience and make frequent use of Hebrew terms and concepts; the attached [Hebrew cheatsheet](hebrew-cheatsheet.md) may be helpful.
 Christian listeners should be prepared for occasional hurtful (and again not terribly well-informed) comments about our religion, but I find the insights are worth the occasional discomfort.

 ## Exodus